w-smith/express-passport/readme.md

       if (user) {
 	return callback(null, false, req.flash('signupMessage', 'This email is already used.'));
       } else {
-      // There is no email registered with this emai
+      // There is no user registered with this email
 	// Create a new user
 	var newUser            = new User();
 	newUser.local.email    = email;